mungewell/pico-timecode/docs/PIO.md

 ## blink_led

+The FIFO for this PIO is used to determine whether or not to flash the LED.
+The low 16bits is a count representing the whole LTC frame, and the upper 16bits is a count of how long (if at all) the LED blinks for.

-This loops precisely every frame, pushed values determine whether the LED blinks (for how long) and the length of the loop.
-The very first cycle is slight longer to align blink with start of frame - as we actually send Sync word before data.
+This PIO code loops precisely every frame.
+The very first cycle is slightly longer to align the blink with start of the following frames - as for the very first frame we send Sync word before data.

 ## buffer_out

-Data and Sync words are loaded by script via FIFO and machine plays out a 'raw' bit stream.
+The FIFO for this PIO contains the bit data for the LTC frame, it is precomputed by the Python code and pushed into the FIFO as alternatively two and three 32bit words.

+The PIO code just plays out this 'raw' bit stream, with the rate determined by the division of the CPU clock.

 ## encode_dmc